 We’re not here to debate how delicious Au Cheval’s burger is.
 We know.
 But as good as it is (and again - it’s very good), sometimes you just don’t want to wait three hours to eat it.
 When that’s the case, here are some very good places you can check out instead.

-We’re starting with the most obvious solution.
-Small Cheval, a counter-service spot owned by the Au Cheval team, is where to go when you really want an Au Cheval-style burger, but not quite enough to wait a while for it.
-Think of it as Au Cheval lite.
-The burger here doesn’t have the bacon and egg of the original, but it does have the same bun, patty, cheese, pickles, and dijonnaise.
+Think of this counter-service spot as Au Cheval lite.
+It’s also owned by the Au Cheval team, and while the the burger here doesn’t have the bacon and egg of the original, it does have the same bun, patty, cheese, pickles, and dijonnaise.
 There are multiple Small Cheval locations around Chicago, so you can stop at one on your way home after leaving Au Cheval in tears.